raspberrypilearning/decision-tree/en/step_4.md

 --- task ---

-+ Is it still possible for you to split the dinosaurs into categories using the question __"Did it live more than 130 million years ago?"__
++ Is it still possible for you to split the dinosaurs into categories using the question __"Did it live more than 130 million years ago?"__?

 --- collapse ---
 ---